 The Palau CROSS Act provides support to the private sector to mitigate the impact of the COVID-19 pandemic.
 A major pillar of the government's response to the pandemic was Palau's enactment of the CROSS Act and its series of programs designed to mitigate the impact on affected private sector businesses and households.
 In April 2020, the President of Palau signed into law the Coronavirus One-Stop-Shop Act (CROSS).
-A total of \$20 million was appropriated for an eightmonth period through the end of January 2021.
+A total of \$20 million was appropriated for an eight-month period through the end of January 2021, to be funded by an ADB loan.
 The law provided a variety of programs to mitigate the impact of the COVID-19 pandemic: an unemployment program for all those who lost their jobs, a temporary jobs program for a limited number of individuals, relief to the private sector through a loan program disbursed by the National Development Bank of Palau (NDBP), and a lifeline utility service program for low-income households.